-I have to hold my hands up and admit it - I'm biased.
-This is one of my very favourite of all chicken breeds.
-Let me try to explain why, starting with just admiring how very pretty they are.
+I have to admit - I'm biased.
+The Speckled Sussex is one of my favourite of all chicken breeds.
+Let me explain why, starting with just admiring how very pretty they are.
 There's no mistaking that speckledy feathering.

 22 week old pullets.
 The beautiful feather markings become more spectacular the older the birds are.

 The Speckled Sussex has a long and illustrious family background.
 Sussex is a county in south-eastern England and that's where this chicken comes from originally.
 It's one of the oldest known breeds - there's evidence that the Romans found a similar breed when they invaded England over two thousand years ago.